Two results on Eisenstein part of homology and cohomology groups of Bianchi modular groups: Introduction

-for all cusp forms $F$ (cf. Definition~\ref{cuspbianchi}).
-The {\it Eisenstein cycles} are then paths in the Eisenstein classes corresponding to the cusp $\xi$. \end{definition} We explicitly write an Eisenstein cycle corresponding to $\xi$.
-Cremona \cite{MR743014} showed that (see also \cite[thm 4.3.2]{JCthesis}) the map
+for all cusp forms $F$ (see Definition ~\ref{cuspbianchi} for the definition of the cusp forms).
+The {\it Eisenstein cycles} are then paths in the Eisenstein classes. \end{definition} We prove that the boundaries of Eisenstein cycles are non-zero under certain assumptions for restricted class of subgroups.
+It is expected that Eisenstein classes will have certain Hecke equivariant property for congruence subgroups similar to classical situation (see also ~\cite[Theorem 2]{MR3873111}).
+The aim of this article is to find explicit Eisenstein classes that are generators of the Eisenstein part of the Bianchi modular symbols.
+In other words, we explicitly write an Eisenstein cycle $\sE_{E}$ corresponding to an Eisenstein series $E$.
+Cremona ~\cite{MR743014} showed that (see also ~\cite[thm 4.3.2]{JCthesis}) the map

-is a surjective map from $\Gamma \backslash \SL_2(\cO)$ onto $\HH_1(X_\Gamma, \partial_\Gamma;\Z)$.
+is a surjective map from $\Gamma \backslash \SL_2(\cO_K)$ onto $\HH_1(X^{BB}_\Gamma, \partial(X^{BB}_\Gamma);\Q)$.
 The kernel of the map can be computed as in loc. cit.

-For the Eisenstein series $E_\xi$, denote the differential $1$-form associated to $\xi$ as $\omega_\xi$ and consider the differential form $\star \omega_\xi$ with $\star$ adjoint operators acting on differential forms.
-Let $B_0=\{0, P_2, P_3\}$ be the face of the octahedron in \cite[Diagram 4.2]{JCthesis}.
-Define: